Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 And hard to kidnap.

-You've got to be a pro kidnapper.
+Yeah, you've got to be a pro-kidnapper.

 You've got to have a truck for that.